 In a seeking satisfaction marriage, both spouses will feel unsatisfied.
-Their unsatisfied needs plus the inability to share their spouse’s feelings, experiences, and dreams will damage their marriage.
+Their unsatisfied needs plus the inability to share feelings, experiences, and dreams will damage their marriage.

 The following examples illustrate the differences between the three types of marriage.
 All three couples are real couples who used to be part of my life.

 The spouses in this marriage are from different racial groups.
 They shared their feelings, experiences, and dreams through all of their ups and downs.
 The wife helped the husband cope with the discrimination he endured for their interracial marriage before the Civil Rights era.
 The wife had been unable to get her driver’s license when she was young, so her husband helped her overcome her fears and learn to drive in her forties.
 When the husband had to get up at 3:00 a.m. to work long hours an hour’s drive away, the wife got up with him so they could have time together.
 If one of them did something for the other, the other one responded with the same, as in trading back rubs.